Homemade Slime Recipe (Just 2 Ingredients)

-Are you looking for a fun activity to do with the kiddos this summer?
-It takes just a couple common household ingredients to make some quick slime at home that provides lots of gooey wiggly sensory entertainment! 😛 Plus, it’s a great little mini science lesson learning how mixing Borax with polyvinyl acetate, a liquid polymer found in glue, creates one big squishy polymer when the molecules are linked together.
+This homemade slime recipe takes just 2 ingredients to make, and it provides lots of gooey wiggly sensory entertainment! 😛 Plus, it’s a great little mini science lesson learning how mixing Borax with polyvinyl acetate (a liquid polymer found in glue) creates one big squishy polymer when the molecules are linked together.
 My kids LOVED this so much!